DevExpress/devextreme-angular/README.md

 You can start either with [running examples](#running-examples) or with [creating a new Angular 2 application](#create-application).

+Also we have a simple application on [Plunker](http://plnkr.co/edit/HNf0vB).

 ### Prerequisites

 <a href="https://docs.npmjs.com/getting-started/installing-node" target="_blank" title="Installing Node.js and updating npm">Node.js and npm</a> are